JamesDunne/http/README.md

 Now let's set up some common headers that Travis requires:

 ```
-$ ./http set Accepts application/vnd.travis-ci.2+json
+$ eval `./http set Accepts application/vnd.travis-ci.2+json`
-$ ./http set User-Agent http/0.1
+$ eval `./http set User-Agent http/0.1`
 ```

 Travis requires these two headers at the bare minimum for all requests, regardless of authorization.
 User-Agent can be whatever you want.

 In order to do anything remotely interesting with Travis's API, we need to authorize ourselves to their API to prove we have an account there.

-Travis is tightly integrated with GitHub.
+Travis is tightly integrated with GitHub and even delegates to GitHub for authorization.
 According to Travis's docs, we need to acquire a GitHub personal access token (via GitHub's website) and convert that into a Travis authorization token using Travis's API.

 ```
 $ echo -n '{"github_token":"really-long-hex-string-here-REDACTED"}' | ./http post auth/github application/json